tudorpintea999/kailua/README.md

 `kailua` as well as `kona` are still in active development and are NOT recommended for production usage.

-Notably, the current version of Kailua does not yet have all features implemented and does not realize the full benefits of the entire design.

 ## Fraud/Validity Proofs

 Kailua enables rollup operators to add a new fault proof contract, compatible with Bedrock contracts `v1.4.0` and above, using the `DisputeGameFactory` rollup instance to their deployment that relies on RISC-Zero zkVM proofs to finalize/dismiss output proposals.